sepnetflix/The-Scent-oa5/docs/technical_design_specification_v6.md

 ### 7.5 Shopping Cart (views/cart.php)

 *   Displays items.
-JS handles quantity updates, AJAX removal, and AJAX cart updates via form submission. **Relies on `#csrf-token-value` being outputted on the page for its AJAX actions.** Assumed functional after `validateAjax` removal.
+JS handles quantity updates, AJAX removal, and AJAX cart updates via form submission. **Relies on `#csrf-token-value` being outputted on the page for its AJAX actions.**

 ### 7.6 Product Detail Page (views/product_detail.php)

 *   Displays using the enhanced, modern layout.
 Includes gallery, tabs, detailed info, related products.
-AJAX Add-to-Cart for main and related products is **functional** (provided CSRF token input is outputted).
+AJAX Add-to-Cart for main and related products is functional **provided the CSRF token input is correctly outputted by the controller/view**.
 Requires necessary fields in `products` table (see 9.3).

 ### 7.7 Products Page (views/products.php)

-*   Displays product listing with filters, sorting, and pagination. **Loads all products by default** when accessed via the corrected navigation link (`index.php?page=products`).
-Functioning of Add-to-Cart buttons depends on CSRF token availability.
+*   Displays product listing with filters and sorting. **Pagination has been implemented.** Correct functioning of Add-to-Cart buttons depends on CSRF token availability.

 ### 7.8 Quiz Flow & Personalization